cpmech/gosl/doc/InstallationOnWindows.md

 # Installing Gosl on Windows

-Four tools are neccessary/recommended to work with Go/Gosl:
-* Python is used for plotting but the user does not need to explicitly call Python; it is run on the background to generate figures.
-* Lapack and SuiteSparse are required by the Linear Algebra package.
-* Git and Git Bash are convenient to work with Git Version Control System
-* Visual Studio Code (VS-Code) is a great tool to develop Go code (and more).

 Below, two options to install Gosl (and Gcc) are presented:
 * __Option A__: Quick install using pre-compiled code (Windows 10 Installer)
 * __Option B__: Installing from sources (i.e. compiling Lapack and SuiteSparse)